Daryl McCormack

 Daryl McCormack (born 22 January 1993) is an Irish actor.
-He made his acting debut in the soap opera Fair City (2015–2016), and has since appeared in the BBC series Peaky Blinders (2019–2022) and the Apple TV+ series Bad Sisters (2022).
-His performance in the film Good Luck to You, Leo Grande (2022) earned him two British Academy Film Award nominations.
-His other films include Pixie (2019).
+Trained at the DIT Conservatory of Music and Drama and the Gaiety School of Acting, he made his acting debut in the soap opera Fair City (2015–2016).
+He appeared in the BBC series Peaky Blinders (2019–2022), the film Pixie (2020), and the Apple TV+ series Bad Sisters (2022).
+His portrayal of the title role in the sex comedy-drama Good Luck to You, Leo Grande (2022) earned him a nomination for the BAFTA Award for Best Actor in a Leading Role.
+In 2023, he won the Trophée Chopard from the Cannes Film Festival.

 Early life and education

-McCormack was born on 22 January 1993.
+McCormack was born on 22 January 1993 in Nenagh, County Tipperary.
 He is the son of an Irish mother, Theresa McCormack, and an African-American father, Alfred Thomas, from Baltimore.
-His parents met one summer in California.
-His mother returned to Ireland upon getting pregnant and raised McCormack in Nenagh, County Tipperary.
-He maintains a good relationship with his paternal side, especially his grandfather Percy Thomas, who would visit and take McCormack out to the theatre.
+He holds dual citizenship in Ireland and the United States.
+His parents met in California in 1992.
+His mother returned to Ireland upon getting pregnant, and raised McCormack in Nenagh, County Tipperary.
+He maintains a good relationship with the paternal side of his family, especially his grandfather Percy Thomas, who would visit McCormack and take him to the theatre.

 McCormack attended Gaelscoil Aonach Urmhumhan and St. Joseph's CBS.
 He played basketball and participated in the Choral Society.
-He went on to study at the Dublin Institute of Technology's Conservatory and the Gaiety School of Acting, graduating with a Bachelor of Arts in drama 2014.
+He went on to study at the Gaiety School of Acting, and at Dublin Institute of Technology's Conservatory of Music and Drama (now TU Dublin Conservatoire) graduating with a Bachelor of Arts in drama 2014.